php-slang/php-slang-docs/docs/00_Introduction/01_Thinking_Functional.md

 - add new objects to globally available array
 - create a temporary array to accumulate computed data

-This is just a simple example, but it's actually a whole point of FP.
+This is just a simple example, but it's actually an ultimate point of FP.

 ### Maintainable code
 Code describes WHAT it does, not HOW.
-So you don't have to think that much on what was the intention of a developer who created this piece of code - this information is here.
+So you don't have to think that much on what was the intention of a developer who created this piece of code - this information is already here.
 Having a project written in a purely functional manner means also easier debugging and code navigation.
 As long as all function calls are explicit, you'll see very little or no surprises when debugging.